mik3y/esp32-ble-pinpad/README.md

 ### References and Reading

-Here are some things I found helpful:
+Here are some things I found helpful while learning about BLE:

 * An overview of BLE (protocol & stack): https://novelbits.io/bluetooth-low-energy-ble-complete-guide
 * An unrelated ble stack bugreport, but with great discussion: https://github.com/espressif/arduino-esp32/issues/1038